SentientUmaru/modules/README.md

 Once i have a compiler i could use for these, a lot of them should go into the working category and allow me to add new ones.

 Masteranime has letters after their search names which i havent figured out how to fitler out

+animension.to, animedao.to, lite.animevibe.se, and 4anime.gg are good website's but will probably require regex so i wont be doing it

+##### The following is just personal notes as i learn about HTML (still a novice)

+CardDeck is a class so you’d need to call it like this

+Line 9: getElement(\"ul.CardDeck\")

+So for classes you use the .
+Operator and for ids you use # Make sure to use \ before quotes\

+Example= a class="tip" href="https://chia-anime.su/anime/one-piece"
+to (\"a.tip\") if needed to specify class

+similar to article